-The following examples closely follow the scenarios schematically depicted in Figure 2b,c.
-They have some similarities to ballistic missiles that avoid the limitations of velocity from atmospheric drag (friction) by leaving and re-entering Earth's atmosphere, or are analogs of supercavitation-the formation of vapor bubbles in a liquid caused by flow around an object, allowing minimal friction movement inside liquids at nearly the speed of sound.
+The following examples closely follow the scenarios schematically depicted in Figures 2(b,c).
+They have some similarities to ballistic missiles that avoid limitations of velocity from atmospheric drag (friction) by leaving and re-entering Earth's atmosphere, or are analogs of supercavitation-the formation of vapour bubbles in a liquid caused by flow around an object, allowing minimal friction movement inside liquids at nearly sound speeds.

-The first example, depicted in Figure 3, shows an interdimensional dive into a dimension that allows higher velocities, or rather traversals of space per time, in M through "jump" into another dimension N, thereby, creating a shortcut from two space-time points A to B. This is different from breaking the intradimensional warp barrier by hyper-fast solitons in Einstein-Maxwell-plasma theory [22] as it employs dimensional capacities that are not bound by intradimensional motion.
+The first example, depicted in Figure 3, shows an interdimensional dive into a dimension that allows higher velocities, or rather traversals of space per time, in M through "jump" into another dimension N, thereby creating a shortcut from two space-time points A to B. This is different from breaking the intradimensional warp barrier by hyper-fast solitons in Einstein-Maxwell-plasma theory [22] as it employs dimensional capacities that are not bound by intradimensional motion.